 Communication with parents

-We use MILK app to set homework for students, and parents will be given login details so that you can keep track of what work your child has been set.
-The app also lets you view their attendance record.
-See below for more information.
 We have a formal Parents Evening for each year group, giving you the opportunity to discuss your child’s progress with each of their subject teachers.
 We also run Parent Information Sessions covering key topics such as study and revision techniques for home, university applications, student finance, apprenticeships and careers.
 If you wish to speak to us at any time, please do contact us and we will do our best to help.

 Part time work